Mande languages: Proto-language

 Proto-Mande is the reconstructed hypothetical ancestor of all the modern Mande languages, which number over 60.
-The reconstruction of Proto-Mande is an ongoing effort, and it hasn't yet reached the same level of comparative depth as some other proto-languages, such as Proto-Bantu.
-The time depth of the Mande family is estimated to be over 5,500 years.
+The reconstruction of Proto-Mande is an ongoing effort, and it has not yet reached the same level of comparative depth as some other proto-languages, such as Proto-Bantu.
+The time depth of the Mande family is estimated to be 5,300 to 5,500 years.

 The following is a recently proposed tentative consonant system: